-Intrinsic motivation is motivation that comes from the pleasure a person gets from the task itself, or from the sense of satisfaction in working on the task.
-External motivation, on the other hand, is about external rewards, such as grades, a prize, money, prestige, and so on.
+• Intrinsic motivation is motivation that comes from the enjoyment you get from the task itself, or from the sense of satisfaction that you get from working on the task.

 The Candle Problem